xpdAcq/PDFstream/_sources/tutorials/integration.rst.txt

         mask_file="user_mask.npy"
     )

-Note that `pdfstream` use the `pyFAI` convention of masking.
+Note that `PDFstream` use the `pyFAI` convention of masking.
 The mask is an array of integers.
 The 0 pixels are good and the 1 pixels are bad which will be masked out.

 If we don't want the auto masking, we can set the ``mask_setting`` to ``"OFF"``